The Flavors of Sri Lankan Cuisine

-Sri Lankan culture is one of the oldest cultures in the world that survived continuously for many millennia, according to the historians Sri Lanka was inhabited by Stone Age period and the Stone Age man is called Homo sapiens Balangodensis.
+Sri Lankan culture is one of the oldest cultures in the world that survived continuously for many millennia, according to the historians, Sri Lanka was inhabited even during the Stone Age period and the Stone Age man, who lived on the island is known as Homo sapiens Balangodensis.
 The descendants of the very Stone Age man still live in some parts of the island and called Vedda community or Vannila aththo.

-The first king of Sri Lankan king was known as King Vijaya and ruled country in 6th century BC, since the various kings, rulers, missionaries, soldiers, traders, explorers and trickle of nature lovers have come and gone, however, they have left a part of their different traditions, cultures and practices, made the Sri Lankan culture more vibrant, like adding different taste and aroma to the Sri Lankan delicious rice and curry with various spices.
+The first king of Sri Lanka was the King Vijaya and ruled the country in 6th century BC, since then the island was ruled by many kings, rulers and missionaries, soldiers, traders, explorers and trickle of nature lovers have come and gone, however, they have left a part of their different traditions, cultures and practices, made the Sri Lankan culture more vibrant, like adding different taste and aroma to the Sri Lankan delicious rice and curry with various spices.

 Food culture is one of the key areas where the Sri Lankan tradition and culture is given a distinct place.
 Food is one of the most important things for the people of Sri Lanka; they do have special care about things they have on their meals, and most people stick to rice and curry kind of traditional items as much as possible.